kishorechowdhury/oneliner/README.md

-This is a repo for a quick Python one liners which come in handy, sometimes.
+Find a number of one python liners which come in handy, sometimes.